Fluentide

-What is the comprehensible input method for Mandarin Chinese?
+What is the comprehensible input method for Chinese Mandarin learning?

 The comprehensible input method for Chinese Mandarin learning is a language acquisition approach developed by linguist Stephen Krashen in his 1985 book The Input Hypothesis.
 Krashen's claim: learners acquire a second language only when they understand input slightly above their current level — what he calls i+1.
 For Chinese specifically, this means listening to Mandarin content where you understand 70–80% of what's said, with the remaining 20–30% inferable from context.